Develop with Conda on Windows

 • Navigate to your mantid source directory.

-• Run conda activate mantid-developer to activate your conda environment.
+• If not already activated in the previous step, run conda activate mantid-developer to activate your conda environment.

 • If you want your build directory inside your source directory, run either: